rjpgt/gophercisestext/Exercise_1.md

 We can see that we get a 2D slice printed out where each inner slice has two parts, a question and its answer.

 We are now going to make a dedicated type for a problem.
 In the above, the question and answer for a problem were stored in a slice.
-But if we make a dedicated type for a problem changing the code when we input the problems to the quiz differently, say, using a json file instead of a csv file, will be easier.
+But if we make a dedicated type for a problem, it will be easier to change the code when we input the problems to the quiz differently, say, using a json file instead of a csv file.

 ```Go
 // ...No change here